ONLINE

 .

 Mark said "I created an online community “also known as a forum or bulletin board”, for students in the BCS program to interact with each other online.
 The forum acts as a resource for courses of all semesters.
 Students can discuss their current subjects with fellow classmates as well with those who have previously taken the course.
 The forum has a classified section where students can easily post sales of their used text books and other items for others to see, making it a one-stop shop for students.
 The forum is by no means limited to school related material.
 Miscellaneous forums are also available within where BCS students can have off-topic discussions with others about any topic.
-As a user, the student has the choice to remain anonymous by using an alias or they can publicly announce who they’re so colleagues can identify them.
-As the forum grows and generates interest, I will add more content and resources.
-The forum can be accessed at; http://bcs.mastermindz.net - or click the screen capture below" (UPDATED: the section of the site was not active in Nov 2006 - Mark has completed his courses and no longer in the BCS program)
+(UPDATED: the section of the site was not active in Nov 2006 - Mark has completed his courses and no longer in the BCS program)

 http://www.bcs.mastermindz.net/forums/